nuwapi/Plum/README.md

 * The routines to simulate arbitrarily branched polymers.
 * The routines to handle arbitrarily grafted polymers on the confining surfaces.

 ## Getting Started

 These instructions explain how to compile Plum on your local machine.
 Examples are also provided to help you get started with your own project using Plum.

 ### Prerequisites

-Plum uses C++ library Eigen and requires the Eigen during compilation.
-Before compiling Plum, [download Eigen](eigen.tuxfamily.org/) and decompress to your local path.
+Plum uses free C++ library Eigen and requires the Eigen during compilation.
+Before compiling Plum, [download Eigen](https://eigen.tuxfamily.org/) and decompress it to your local directory.

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+Download the [src](src) directory from the Plum repository, store in yourpath/plum Say what the step will be

 ```